drug-design/course/docs/chapters/adme-properties.md

 ![](https://media.drugdesign.org/course/adme-properties/4_6_2_0_0_1n1.png){: loading=lazy }
 ##### Ultrashort Use

-Introducing the ester moiety in esmolol creates a close analog of metoprolol with a "shared" inactive metabolite.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/ultrashort-use-784e94ab'><i class='fa fa-play' aria-hidden='true'></i></button>Introducing the ester moiety in esmolol creates a close analog of metoprolol with a "shared" inactive metabolite.
 Thus, by overpassing the relatively slow oxidation steps, esmolol has a ultrashort effect and hence better control of plasma drug levels in IV adminstration.
 The soft drug design here starts with the known inactive metabolite.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.